Core Laws9 min read· Updated 2 June 2026

 Why it exists

 Property is the biggest purchase most people ever make.
 Parliament recognised that an uninformed buyer, or a seller manipulated by an agent, can lose tens of thousands of pounds.
-The CPRs exist to force complete honesty at the point of sale.
+These rules exist to force complete honesty at the point of sale, and the 2024 Act modernised them and put real enforcement behind them.

 What it means for you

 • Agents cannot make misleading statements, even through pictures.
-A photo taken with a wide-angle lens that makes a box room look like a double breaches the CPRs.
+A photo taken with a wide-angle lens that makes a box room look like a double breaches these rules.
 So does hiding a damp patch with staged furniture.

 • Pressure selling is banned.
 An agent cannot say "there is another offer coming in tomorrow, you must decide tonight" unless it is true and they can prove it.
 Fake urgency is illegal.